Prematurity and “Corrected Age”: What Does it Mean?

 First, when is a baby considered premature?

-A baby is premature, also known as preterm, if they are born at or before 37 weeks.
+A baby is premature, also known as preterm, if they are born before 37 weeks.
 They are very preterm if they are born at 28 to 32 weeks, and extremely preterm if born before 28 weeks.
-If your child was born at or before 37 weeks, you’ll want to consider tracking their milestones based on a corrected age, rather than their actual age.
+If your child was born before 37 weeks, you’ll want to consider tracking their milestones based on a corrected age, rather than their actual age.

 The Pathways.org materials are a godsend and knowing that American Academy of Pediatrics supports their efforts give me and my families reassurance that they are receiving quality, up to date information.